 The village is also home to the renowned Healy Rae family, owners of a number of businesses in the village, as well as being a popular political dynasty.

-If you would like to add any information or to advertise your business, please get in touch before the release of our ‘WanderPast the Wild Atlantic Way’ guide in early 2020.
+If you would like to add any information or to advertise your business, please get in touch to feature on our website and in our ‘WanderPast the Wild Atlantic Way’ guide.